-Recently the Commonwealth Government and ATO introduced a requirement for Conveyancers & Legal Practitioners to report Data for every property transaction.
+Recently Commonwealth reporting requirements were introduced by the ATO for Conveyancers & Legal Practitioners to report Data for every property transaction.
 The ATO proposes to use this data for information-matching and ensuring compliance with the taxation laws of the Commonwealth.

 Data reporting for Purchasers in South Australia was mandatory from 1st September 2017 with Vendor reporting mandated to start 1st January 2018.